-From late spring its upright, strap-like foliage adds height and structure to planting schemes even before the flowers appear!
-Late summer sees its arching stems tipped with sprays of trumpet-shaped flowers in the brightest shade of yellow, orange and red.
+From late spring, the upright, strap-like foliage of crocosmia adds height and structure to your garden long before the gorgeous flowers appear!
+Then in late summer, its arching stems are tipped with sprays of trumpet-shaped flowers in the brightest shade of yellow, orange and red.
 Crocosmia 'Lucifer' is one of the best known cultivars.
-This tall perennial is tough and reliable, and looks great in 'hot' coloured borders with its fiery scarlet blooms.
+Tough and reliable, the fiery scarlet blooms of this tall perennial look great in 'hot' borders.

-I adore this plant!
+I adore Tulbaghia!
 The slender grey-green foliage and soft lilac flowers make an elegant combination.
-Flowering from midsummer, Tulbaghia gathers momentum, reaching its peak in august.
-Tulbaghia violacea is the hardiest of the family, overwintering successfully in well drained sheltered spots.
-This garlic-scented perennial makes an unusual container plant, and forms a wonderful grassy effect in borders
+Flowering from midsummer, this hardy plant gathers momentum before reaching its peak in August.
+Tulbaghia violacea is the hardiest of the family, overwintering successfully in well-drained, sheltered spots.
+This garlic-scented perennial makes an unusual container plant, and creates a wonderful grassy effect in borders.

-Another plant for a sheltered position - rarely seen in UK gardens but well worth a go!
-Clerodendron bungei 'Pink Diamond' is a particularly attractive choice with cream and olive-green variegated foliage that turns to fiery red in autumn.
+Clerodendron is another great plant for a sheltered position.
+It’s rarely seen in UK gardens but is well worth a go!
+Clerodendron bungei 'Pink Diamond' is a particularly attractive choice with cream and olive-green variegated foliage that turns fiery red in autumn.
 Large heads of perfumed flowers appear from late summer, often continuing into October.
-Curiously, the aromatic foliage tends to have the 'Marmite-effect' - some folk love it and others are repelled by it!
+Curiously, the aromatic foliage tends to have the 'Marmite-effect' - some folks love it while others don’t!

-Late summer colour needn't be confined to sunny perennial borders - the scarlet blooms and of Lobelia cardinalis will brighten up pond margins and moist, boggy areas from August to October.
-Lobelia cardinalis 'Queen Victoria' has contrasting purple-tinted foliage which makes a majestic and exotic looking focal point.
+Late summer colour needn't be confined to sunny perennial borders - the scarlet blooms of Lobelia cardinalis brighten up pond margins and moist, boggy areas from August to October.
+Lobelia cardinalis 'Queen Victoria' has contrasting purple-tinted foliage which makes a majestic and exotic-looking focal point.

-Verbena bonariensis has seen resurgence in popularity in recent years, making it instantly recognisable to many gardeners.
+Verbena bonariensis has surged in popularity, making it instantly recognisable to many gardeners.
 The flattened, lavender-purple flowers bring a swaying, airy effect to the back of borders, and seem to glow at dusk and on cloudy days.
 Blooming from July, this tall perennial reaches its peak in late summer and continues into autumn.
-A single plant is easily lost in crowded late summer borders so mass plants together in large swathes for the best effect.
+A single plant is easily lost in crowded late-summer borders, so add large swathes for maximum effect.

-Think of Hydrangeas and the mophead macrophylla types tend to come to mind.
-But Hydrangea paniculata is arguably more refined, with its characteristic conical flower heads that make a showy display in late summer.
-The vibrant autumn foliage extends its season of interest well into October making this a real showstopper, particularly useful for those cold north facing spots.
-There are plenty to choose from but Hydrangea paniculata 'Vanille Fraise' is a popular cultivar for its pink flushed blooms.
-For smaller gardens, choose low growing H. paniculata 'Bobo' which reaches just 90cm (36") tall.
+When you mention hydrangeas, most people think of mophead macrophylla types.
+But Hydrangea paniculata is exquisitely refined, with conical-shaped flower heads in late summer.
+Vibrant autumn foliage extends its season of interest well into October, making this a real showstopper, particularly in cold, north-facing spots.
+Hydrangea paniculata 'Vanille Fraise' is a popular cultivar with pink flushed blooms or, for smaller gardens, try the low-growing H. paniculata 'Bobo' which reaches just 90cm (36") tall.

-Ornamental grasses create valuable texture in borders, softening hard landscaping, and providing good ground cover too.
+Ornamental grasses create valuable texture in borders, softening hard landscaping and providing good ground cover too.
 Pennisetum is an attractive genus, with many different forms and foliage colours.
-Pennisetum villosum 'Cream Falls' is a favourite for containers and the front of borders with fluffy, late summer flower heads above neat clumps of slender foliage.
+Pennisetum ‘Rubrum' is a favourite for containers and the front of borders with fluffy purple flower spikes above neat clumps of burgundy foliage.
 For a similar effect at the back of the border use the taller species P. alopecuroides.

-The compact, rounded habit of Caryopteris makes it useful for the middle of mixed borders, where it associates nicely with grasses and low growing perennials.
-The glorious blue flowers provide a valuable source of nectar, attracting plenty of pollinating insects to the garden.
-There's a good range of cultivars to choose from, with some interesting aromatic foliage, from traditional grey leaves to the more vibrant gold-green of Caryopteris x clandonensis 'Hint of Gold'.
+The compact, rounded habit of Caryopteris makes it useful for the middle of mixed borders, where it works nicely with grasses and low-growing perennials.
+The glorious blue flowers are a good source of nectar and attract plenty of pollinating insects.
+Lots of cultivars have interesting aromatic foliage, from traditional grey leaves to the more vibrant gold-green of Caryopteris x clandonensis 'Hint of Gold'.
 My personal favourite is Caryopteris x clandonensis 'White Surprise' for its delicate variegation.